-Welcome to my website!
-I am an applied microeconomist working at the intersection of environmental, health, and development economics.
+I am an applied microeconomist working at the intersection of environmental and development economics.
 My research focuses on the health and human capital impacts of exposure to environmental harms.
 I also have work on the role of information frictions in economic development.

 My undergraduate studies were in Economics and Religion (with a focus on Buddhist Philosophy) at Middlebury College.
 My senior thesis there focused on the role of partisan preferences in taxation and was published in the Journal of Public Economics.
 I studied abroad in Nepal as a college student and have ongoing fieldwork there as part of a J-PAL funded RCT.